RedNeath/asumeohr-save-system-poc/README.md

 ### SQLite database implementation
 On this implementation, the user data, as well as the game assets are saved into a one-file database.
-The call to the interface method `loadDataAndAssets()` will pull everything out of the database, making no distinction between both.
+The call to the interface method `LoadDataAndAssets()` will pull everything out of the database, making no distinction between both.
 All the data gathered will be stored in the cache, except global variables that will be instantiated as singletons.

 ### JSON serialization implementation
 Here, the user data and the assets will be clearly separated, each in different sub-folders.
-Of course, both will be loaded when calling `loadDataAndAssets()` method, though the separation will be way clearer when it comes to the implementation.
+Of course, both will be loaded when calling `LoadDataAndAssets()` method, though the separation will be way clearer when it comes to the implementation.
 The use of a cache system may be discussed in this implementation, but to make the code easier to compare with the previous implementation, it will